Bosnian-Herzegovinian Infantry: World War I

 In the course of the war the Bosnian-Herzegovinian infantry regiments (including jägers) expanded to a maximum of 36 battalions.
 Each had a strength of about 1,200 men when at full strength.

+Following the outbreak of the war, Serbs were treated as an unreliable element in the army and ways were sought to disarm them and keep them from combat duty.
+In November 1914 in Komarom, around 600 Serb soldiers were ordered to wade into the Danube barefoot to extract sand for embankments, leading to many cases of frostbite and hospitalisation.
+The Serbs of the IV Bosnian-Herzegovinian regiment were disarmed and sent to Vienna to work as labourers.
+Due to the manpower shortages starting in 1915 after the initial year of the war, those men were recalled to the unit.
+However, they were dispersed, so that in the trenches and in the barracks, each Orthodox Serb was accompanied by two soldiers of other faiths.

 The pressures of heavy casualties led to a breakdown of rigid regional recruitment after 1915, with Hungarian, Polish, Czech and Ukrainian troops serving in Bosnian units, while Bosnians were drafted into the nominally German and Hungarian regiments of the K.u.K.
 Army.
+Vladimir Ćorović notes that this was particularly prevalent in the officer corps, even though the Serbian intelligentsia from Bosnia and Herzegovina was not allowed to attend officer schools starting in March 1915.
 Inevitably this diversity led to a dilution of the effectiveness of individual units but the Bosnian-Herzegovian regiments retained a high reputation for loyalty and effectiveness until the very end of the war.
+The pressures of heavy casualties also necessitated the recruitment of Serbs held hostage by Austria-Hungary or those imprisoned in its internment camps and prisons.
+These would be marked with "p.v." ("politically suspicious") and were subjected to a particularly harsh treatment by the officers and other soldiers.

 In 1916 Austria-Hungary occupied Albania and about 5,000 Albanian men were recruited "to serve in a militia with Bosnian Muslim officers."
 This unit, known as the Albanian Legion consisted of Albanian clansman from mostly the regions of Northern Albania and Kosovo.

 Captain Gojkomir Glogovac was awarded Austria-Hungary's highest military honour, the Military Order of Maria Theresa, for extreme bravery in 1917; he was subsequently ennobled as Baron Glogovac.
 Another prominent Bosnian officer to rise in the ranks was Colonel Hussein Biscevic (Husein Biščević or Biščević-beg) who later served in the Waffen SS.
 Muhamed Hadžiefendić (1898–1943) served as a lieutenant in a Bosnian-Herzegovinian unit during World War I.